-Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 Par Value TCRR The Nasdaq Stock Market, LLC Indicate by check mark whether the registrant (1) has filed all rep preceding 12 months (or such shorter period that the registrant v $\boxtimes$ No $\Box$ Section 15(d) of the Securities Exchange Act of 1934 during the has been subject to such filing requirements for the past 90 days.
-Yes Indicate by check mark whether the registrant has submitted ele (§232.405 of this chapter) during the preceding 12 months (or fo , , , , · · · · · · Indicate by check mark whether the registrant is a large accelerate company.
-See the definitions of "large accelerated filer," "accelerated filer," erated filer, smaller reporting company, or an emerging growth nd "emerging growth company" in Rule 12b-2 of the Exchange Act.: Large accelerated filer □ Accelerated fi ler 🗆 Non-accelerated filer Smaller report ting company Emerging growth company $\boxtimes$ If an emerging growth company, indicate by check mark if the re- accounting standards provided pursuant to Section 13(a) of the B ed transition period for complying with any new or revised financial
+Securities registered pursuant to Section 12(b) of the Act: Title of each class on which registered Common Stock, \$0.0001 Par Value 1 Par Value TCRR The Nasdaq Stock Market, LLC Indicate by check mark whether the registrant (1) has filed all represent the preceding 12 months (or such shorter period that the registrant with \boxtimes No \square Indicate by check mark whether the registrant has submitted elec (§232.405 of this chapter) during the preceding 12 months (or for Indicate by check mark whether the registrant is a large accelerat company.
+See the definitions of "large accelerated filer," "accelerated filer," Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company \boxtimes

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.